Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: GPU-FPGA Heterogeneous System

 \subsection{Deployment}

 Traversing the methods in Table~\ref{tab:mem_flow}, we implement each step (standalone or fused) as reusable kernels to form a library.
-Existing methods use provided host binaries, while users can build new algorithm by recombining kernels and interfacing them through our GPU-FPGA communication API (e.g., block-based RAG with BM25 and max-reduction kernels).
+Users can further build new algorithm by recombining kernels and interfacing them through our GPU-FPGA communication API (e.g., block-based RAG with BM25 and max-reduction kernels).
 Arbitrary methods may require custom kernels.
 We plan to reduce this effort via design automation in our future work.